djhunter/graphics-transform0/README.md

-# graphics-project0
+# graphics-transform0

 Simple starter project for computer graphics class.
+Illustrates transformations and mouse movement using wireframe objects.

 This is a simple cross-platform skeleton project for students to use for their projects in my Computer Graphics class.
 It uses [GLFW](http://www.glfw.org/) and [GLM](http://glm.g-truc.net/).